MileHacker Logo

 Station & Port Departures

-Lübeck Hauptbahnhof offers shops, kiosks, cafes, restrooms, and luggage lockers.
-For ferry departures from Travemünde, check with your specific operator for recommended check-in times.
+Lübeck Hauptbahnhof offers shops, kiosks, cafes, restrooms, and bags lockers.
+For the ferry departures out of Travemünde, check with your specific operator for recommended check-in times.

 Departure Guidelines

-• Lübeck Hauptbahnhof: Arrive 15-30 minutes before train departure.
-No formal check-in for local trains.
+• Lübeck Hauptbahnhof: Show UP 15-30 minutes before train departure.
+No formal check-in for regional trains.

 • Ferry Ports (Travemünde): Typically 1-2 hours before departure, especially with a vehicle.